alexgroom/etxknowledge/knowledge.md

 ## Purpose of this Document

 AI is a natural extension of our hybrid cloud strategy and provides new opportunities to increase revenue and market presence.
 In order to capitalize on AI, Red Hat has introduced platform offerings focused on training, tuning, and inferencing foundation models.
-With many current and potential customers still exploring their own AI strategies, it is critical that Red Hat articulates and proves fir sthand our AI Platform capabilities.
+With many current and potential customers still exploring their own AI strategies, it is critical that Red Hat articulates and proves firsthand our AI Platform capabilities.

 In 2025, Red Hat has set a company-wide goal to conduct 1,000 GenAI proof-of-concepts (PoCs) with customers.
 This document describes how to position, qualify, and document a GenAI PoC.

-3

 ## Internal PoC Engagement Process